 September 7, 2021

-Over the past decades, we have gotten used to gas station cards, mileage allowances and similar solutions for driver reimbursement.
+Gas station cards and mileage allowances are common solutions for reimbursing fleet drivers.
 Now, however, fleet electrification has companies grappling with a similar problem – How do we handle EV driver reimbursements?
-Moreover, how can we best accomplish this transition with current technology?
+How can we best accomplish this transition?

 Old solutions, per mile or per fill-up, do not fit with electrification.
-Let’s look at emerging EV and charging solutions that offer a variety of answers to the reimbursement question.
+Let’s look emerging payment and EV charging solutions that offer answers to the take-home driver reimbursement dilemma.

 One basic advantage to an EV is the low cost of operation.
 The electricity to run an EV costs a fraction of what gas costs to go the same distance.
 But, determining the cost to charge the vehicle can be a lot more complex than keeping track of gas purchases, particularly for an at-home EV fleet.
 To fairly handle EV driver reimbursements (and get an accurate picture of your fleet operation), you need to separate the energy spend from EV charging versus other uses of electricity.